Without prejudice letter: Requesting release from restrictive covenants after whistleblowing

 Clearly, where there have been no previous dealings with the companies listed, our client cannot be restricted under the provisions of his contract.

 We are also instructed that the restrictions should only apply to [Company name] areas of business – [areas of business].
 Specifically they should not apply to consultancy services or training simulators for operational equipment, or for general sales consultancy or sales agency services.
-This would mean, for example, our client would not be precluded from acting as a sales consultant for [Company name] to sell into NW Asia, and neither could he be precluded from working for a company (not on the block list) and selling navigation and radar simulators into the [business sector].
+This would mean, for example, our client would not be precluded from acting as a sales consultant for [Company name] to sell into NW Asia, and neither could he be precluded from working for a company (not on the block list) and selling navigation and radar simulators into the [name of the business sector].

 We hope that our client’s interpretation of the provisions of his restrictive covenants are accepted by the business and matters can progress to an amicable settlement